aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 ## Architecture Overview

 Deploying this solution with the default parameters builds the following environment in the AWS Cloud.
 The overall architecture of the solution has the following key components.
-Note that the below diagram represents Twitter as the ingestion feed - there are plans to add other social media platforms in future releases.
+Note that the below diagram represents Twitter and news feeds as ingestion sources - there are plans to add other social media platforms in future releases.

 <p align="center">
   <img src="source/images/architecture.png">
   <br/>
 </p>

+The architecture of the solution includes the following key components and workflows:

--   Ingestion – Social media feed ingestion using a combination of Lambda functions, Kinesis Data Stream and DynamoDB to manage state
+1. Ingestion – Social media and RSS feed ingestion and management using Lambda functions, Amazon DynamoDB, and Amazon CloudWatch Event Scheduler.

--   Workflow – An AWS Step Function based workflow to orchestrate various services
+2. Data Stream — The data is buffered through Amazon Kinesis Data Streams to provide resiliency and throttle incoming requests.
+The Data Streams have a configured DLQ to catch any errors in processing feeds.

--   Inference – AWS Cloud’s machine learning capabilities through Amazon Translate, Amazon Comprehend, and Amazon Rekognition
+3. Workflow – Consumer (Lambda function) of the Data Streams initiates a Step Functions workflow that orchestrates Amazon Machine Learning capabilities including: Amazon Translate, Amazon Comprehend, and Amazon Rekognition.

--   Application Integration – Event based architecture approach through the use of AWS Events Bridge
+4. Integration – The inference data integrates with the storage components through an event-driven architecture using Amazon EventBridge.
+EventBridge allows further customization to add additional targets by configuring rules.

--   Storage and Visualization – A combination of Kinesis Data Firehose, S3 Buckets, Glue, Athena and QuickSight
+5. Storage and Visualization – A combination of Kinesis Data Firehose, Amazon S3 buckets, AWS Glue tables, Amazon Athena, and Amazon QuickSight.

 <p align="center">
   <img src="source/images/dashboard.png">